-Tailored To Meet The Developmental Needs Of Pre-Teen Girls
+Wilderness Therapy For Girls 10-13 Tailored To Meet Their Developmental Needs

 We offer the only single-gender program in the U.S. for students’ ages 10-13 years.
 This program is specifically designed to meet the demanding developmental needs of pre-teens in a wilderness camp environment filled with consistent routines, structure, and concrete experiences needed to create lasting behavior change.

 In the pre-teen girls group, we have tailored programming to specifically address the developmental needs of 10-13 year old girls.
 This unique programming includes a focus on:

 - Love languages: Students and parents take love language assessments, facilitated by their therapist during the therapeutic process.
 These are quizzes that help families better understand how each member of their family gives and receives love.
 This helps them learn how to communicate more effectively with one another.

 - Universal Human Needs: If a student is exhibiting a challenging behavior, instead of trying to eradicate these behaviors, we want students, staff, and parents to put on their detective hat and ask ‘what need are we trying to get met?’
 For example, one universal human need that we see frequently is the need for certainty.
 If a student is asking a question repeatedly, instead of trying to simply put a stop to the badgering, we invite everyone to be curious.
 When we establish that the student is trying to get the need for certainty met, we can help foster an environment where they are learning how to meet their needs in a prosocial way.

 - Attachment-Focused Therapeutic Work: Phase work for pre-teen students also focuses on attachments and relationships.
 Many students at Trails struggle in their relationships with others.
 Trails utilizes recent research to approach attachment-related behaviors with curiosity and playfulness, which is developmentally appropriate for pre-teens.
 This is also taught to parents.
 It helps students feel safe in their relationships and allows them to make changes.